 You can buy your ticket for the Acropolis Museum either at the Museum’s Ticket Desk or through its e-ticketing service.
-The ticket normally costs 5€, but you can check if you are eligible for a reduced admission in the Acropolis Museum official website.
+The ticket normally costs 5€, but you can check if you are eligible for reduced admission to the Acropolis Museum's official website.

 Make sure that you visit the official site of the Acropolis Museum to follow any updates on opening times and admission fees.

 Keep in mind that you can access the shops, restaurant, and café in the museum for free.

 Remember that there is a baggage control system that you are required to go through before you enter the main area of the museum and a cloakroom that you must deposit any backpacks and packages you carry.
 So it would be best practice to pack lightly when you visit the museum.